How to Connect Claude with GoHighLevel MCP in 2026

 Security Best Practices When Connecting Claude to GHL

-6. Test in a sandbox first.
-Before running bulk Claude operations on a live client account, test in your own sandbox sub-account.
+5. Test in a sandbox sub-account first.
 AI can move 95 contacts to the wrong stage in 5 seconds.

 Common Setup Errors and Fixes